matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

         require(success, "Failed to pay the fee to the operator");
     }

-    function prePaymaster(
+    function prepareForPaymaster(
-        bytes32,
+        bytes32, // _txHash
-        bytes32,
+        bytes32, // _suggestedSignedHash
         Transaction calldata _transaction
     ) external payable override onlyBootloader {
         _transaction.processPaymasterInput();
     }

+    fallback() external {
+        // fallback of default account shouldn't be called by bootloader under no circumstances assert(msg.sender != BOOTLOADER_FORMAL_ADDRESS);

+        // If the contract is called directly, behave like an EOA }

     receive() external payable {
-        // If the bootloader called the `receive` function, it likely means
+        // If the contract is called directly, behave like an EOA.
-        // that something went wrong and the transaction should be aborted.
-The bootloader should
-        // only interact through the `validateTransaction`/`executeTransaction` methods. assert(msg.sender != BOOTLOADER_FORMAL_ADDRESS);
+        // Note, that is okay if the bootloader sends funds with no calldata as it may be used for refunds/operator payments }
 }
-}

 ```

 ## The factory

 Now, let's build a factory that can deploy these accounts.
-Note, that if we want to deploy AA, we need to interact directly with the `DEPLOYER_SYSTEM_CONTRACT`.
-For deterministic addresses, we will use `create2Account` method.
+To deploy the smat contract account, we need to interact directly with the `DEPLOYER_SYSTEM_CONTRACT`.
+For deterministic addresses, we will call the `create2Account` method.

 The code will look the following way: